homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 ```

-You should see simiilar output to this, if your systemd item fails you can monitor its failures to determine if DNS is down due to timesync issues.
+You should see similar output to this, if your systemd item fails you can monitor its failures to determine if DNS is down due to timesync issues.